- Visiting Chesapeake?

 - City Activities and Info

 - City Budget

 - Property Information

 4th Wednesday of the Month (No meetings in July, November, and December) at 12 p.m. (noon)

 Meetings will be held electronically and in accordance with Amended Ordinance adopted by Chesapeake City Council on April 28, 2020, to effectuate temporary changes in certain deadlines and to modify public meeting and public hearing practices and procedures to address continuity of operations associated with pandemic disaster.
+Extension of these temporary changes is in accordance with the Amended Ordinance adopted by Chesapeake City Council on September 8, 2020.
 If you would like to participate in any of these public meetings, please contact Megan Hale at MHale@CityofChesapeake.net.

 Chesapeake City Tree